 Field-hunting tip

-Look in phosphate-rich sedimentary deposits, hydrothermal veins, weathered igneous rocks country — that is the host setting where crandallite typically forms.
+Look in phosphate-rich sedimentary deposits, hydrothermal veins, weathered igneous rocks country, the host setting where crandallite typically forms.
 If you start seeing wavellite, variscite, goethite in float, you are in the right ground.
 Field specimens usually show a massive, botryoidal, spherical crusts, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.